kurron/aws-private-docker-registry/README.md

 #Overview
 This project creates an [AWS](http://aws.amazon.com/) environment suitable for running a private [Docker Registry](https://docs.docker.com/registry/) in the Amazon cloud.
-The configuration uses CloudFront to manage network traffic and S3 for storage.
+The configuration uses Elastic Load Balancer to manage network traffic and S3 for storage.

 #Prerequisites